ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 .. note::

-  The MPI service (i.e.mpi) is required when enabling LDMS because it is used for associating the MPI rank data collected by LDMS.
+  The MPI service (i.e., mpi) is required when enabling LDMS because it is used for associating the MPI rank data collected by LDMS.

 LDMS Expected Output
 --------------------
 LDMS collects a set of runtime timeseries data of the application in parallel with Caliper.
-Below is an example output of the data collect, formatted in to a json string:
+Below is an example output of the data collect, formatted into a JSON string:

 .. code-block::